September – December 2024

-Friday evenings and Saturdays for 13 weeks, beginning September 15th through December 16th, with one weekend off for the Thanksgiving break.
+In-person Friday evenings and Saturdays for 13 weeks, beginning September 13th through December 14th, with one weekend off for the Thanksgiving break.

 The BACWTT office and weekend programs are located on the Wildcat Canyon Community School campus in El Sobrante, CA in the San Francisco Bay Area.

 Completion of this program will entitle students to a Certificate of Course Completion issued by BACWTT.
 The course content and hours are recognized by AWSNA and WECAN as the Foundation Studies component of a Waldorf teacher training.
 Completion of this program allows students to continue into the 1st Year of the teacher training at BACWTT.